 Here are a few tips for trekking that will help you plan a butter-smooth trek.
 Check them out and keep them in mind.

 - It is always better to start a bit of walking before going for a trek.
-If you do not have a habit of walking then it might get difficult for you to trek as you will be out of habit.
+If you do not have a habit of walking then it might get difficult for you to cover the Kheerganga trek distance as you will be out of habit.

-- It is important to choose the correct footwear as the trek is going to be long and uncomfortable shoes might create some problem.
+- It is important to choose the correct footwear as the trek is going to be long and uncomfortable shoes might create some problems, especially if you are planning a Kheerganga trek in December.

 - Keep a walking pole with you as it helps in climbing on the high terrain regions.
 It also gives you support on narrow paths.